Wednesday, July 9, 2025

 We continued walking towards the end of the path where there is an open space and a shelter.
 This place reminds me of Chiang Dao butterfly puddling ground in Chiangmai.

-There were a few puddling butterflies on the ground from time to time.
+There were a few butterflies puddling on the ground from time to time.
 This is the Blue Helen (Papilio prexaspes prexaspes)

 I have not seen a Magpie Crow (Euploea radamanthus) in SG for a very long time.
 However, it is very common in Malaysia.